Secular Therapy Project: Services

 The organization provides services for both registered psychotherapists and potential clients: for clients, the website is a database of therapists who use scientific and secular methods to treat their patients; for therapists, it's a way to discreetly offer those services without their wider client base – which is often heavily religious – finding out.
 According to the organization's website, "therapists are not free to advertise that they are secular without endangering their practice or their families."

 In vetting potential therapists for the database, the organization uses a three-step process, ensuring the therapists are licensed professionals, are using evidence-based practices, and are themselves secular.

-For clients, the organization maintains confidentiality by requiring clients to only give minimal information upon registration – an email address and a zip code – and allows clients to contact therapists through the website with this basic information.
+For clients, the organization maintains confidentiality by requiring clients to only give minimal information upon registration – an email address, a country of residence, and a zip code – and allows clients to contact therapists through the website with this basic information.
 Clients are then free to contact their chosen therapists outside of the website in order to proceed with sessions.